GFA-spec/GFA-spec/GFA1.md

 ## Line structure

 Each line in GFA has tab-delimited fields and the first field defines the type of line.
 The type of the line defines the following required fields.
 The required fields are followed by optional fields.
+Parsers must ignore lines that begin with fields that they do not recognize.

 | Type | Description |
 |------|-------------|